9/11 Commission Report

-The 9/11 Commission Report (officially the Final Report of the National Commission on Terrorist Attacks Upon the United States) is the official report into the events leading up to the September 11, 2001 terrorist attacks.
-It was prepared by the National Commission on Terrorist Attacks Upon the United States (also known as the “9/11 Commission” or the “Kean–Hamilton Commission”) at the request of US President George W. Bush and Congress and is available to the public for sale or free download.
+The 9/11 Commission Report, officially the Final Report of the National Commission on Terrorist Attacks Upon the United States, is the official report into the events leading up to the September 11, 2001 terrorist attacks.
+It was prepared by the 9/11 Commission, chaired by former New Jersey governor Thomas Kean, at the request of U.S. president George W. Bush and Congress.

-The commission was established on November 27, 2002 (442 days after the attack) and issued its final report on July 22, 2004.
-The report was originally scheduled for release on May 27, 2004, however Speaker of the House Dennis Hastert approved a 60-day extension through July 26.
+The commission was established on November 27, 2002, 442 days after the September 11 attacks.
+The report, which is 585 pages in length, was originally scheduled for release on May 27, 2004, but Speaker of the House Dennis Hastert approved the commission's request for a sixty-day extension through July 26.
+The report was released on July 22, 2004, immediately to the public, and remains available for sale or free download.

 Findings

-The commission interviewed over 1,200 people in 10 countries and reviewed over two and a half million pages of documents, including some closely guarded classified national security documents.
+The 9/11 Commission interviewed over 1,200 people in 10 countries and reviewed over two and a half million pages of documents, including some closely guarded classified national security documents.
 The commission also relied heavily on the FBI's PENTTBOM investigation.
 Before it was released by the commission, the final public report was screened for any potentially classified information and edited as needed.

-After releasing the report, commission chair Thomas Kean declared that both Presidents Bill Clinton and George W. Bush were "not well served" by the FBI and CIA.
+After releasing the report, commission chair Thomas Kean declared that both presidents Bill Clinton and George W. Bush were "not well served" by the FBI and CIA.

 In addition to identifying intelligence failures occurring before the attacks, the report provided evidence of the following: